microparts/docker-golang/README.md

 Images for docker containers:

+* [Test environment](test) container is for testing golang app.
+Has all things to test golang sources with `go test`.
 * [Build environment](build) container is for building golang app.
 Has all things to build golang app with go modules.
 * [Base environment](base) container is for running golang app.
 Has all things to run binaries in formalized application structure.
 Exposes `8080` port and run service command: `/app/bin/service`.
 Only thing you must do is copy binaries,